Sunday, December 20, 2009

 Tour reps and club fitters would "dial in" a player to a driver shaft/head combo....... then had to start all over with the fairway wood and hybrid!

 We began analyzing what shafts players were using in their drivers, fairway woods and hybrids and we noticed that the majority of players were using stiffer tip/lower torque shafts in their drivers than in their fairway woods!
-Now, Tour players,
+Now, Tour players, but they "feel" everything and know what works!

 So then we took a look at the method that shaft companies uses to create driver an fairway wood shafts.....